SMFOSS/CheesePrism/doc/DESIGN.rst

  CheesePrism
 =============

-A python simple index implementation with maintained by a pyramid webapp
+A python simple index implementation with maintained by a pyramid webapp.

 Basic Design